Mr-Mango753/396mybots/README.md

-To run the model, run the search file.
+To see the model, run the search file.